MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 let expectedImprovement : double = exploitationFactor + explorationFactor
 ```

-The idea here is that based on the predicted result from the surrogate function, we compute an exploitation and exploration factor and sum the two.
-The mean, upper bound and lower bound are all results from the Gaussian Process.
+The idea here is that based on the predicted result from the surrogate function, we compute an exploitation and exploration factor and sum the two to give us the most statistically sound place to sample next balancing both exploitation and exploration.

 #### The Bayesian Optimization Loop